cj401-jw/code_example/README.md

 │           ├── learning_rate_0.0001
 │           └── learning_rate_0.00001
 ```
+So as you can see it automaticaly creates folder for each value of search variable (parameter).
+The scrtucture
+of these folders are the same as after running `train.py`.

 __Important notes__:
 1. You can run for example several different architectures not just params.
 2. Pay attention we can do search only for those params which we have in this `params.json` file.